Shape the future of software operations and make your voice heard by taking the 2023 State of DevOps survey.

 Troubleshoot issues

-To troubleshoot common issues found with installing or interacting with the Logging agent, see Troubleshooting the agent.
+To troubleshoot common issues found with installing or interacting with the legacy Logging agent, see Troubleshooting the agent.

 What's next